paulhamsh/USB-Looper/README.md

 # USB-Looper
-A guitar looper pedal which uses a USB audio connection to an amplifier for all audio - no direct guitar input.
+A guitar looper pedal which uses a USB audio connection to an amplifier for audio looping.
-This is to record and replay processed guitar sounds, rather than the raw guitar input, to enable using different effects on each track.
+No direct guitar input - only via the amp USB audio interface.

-The benefit is that you can record the processed audio, and when recording the next loop / overdub, you can use different effects.
-Using a normal looper placed before an amp means that the loops play back into the current amp effect setting.
+The benefit is that you can record the output of the amp into each track, which is processed with any effects the amp has activated at that point.
+In this way each track can have different effects.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Setup.jpg">